Wren Series, Lhind Series, & Other YA Fantasies

 Then she finds that he has secrets, too.

-This fantasy with a dash of romance takes place in the same world as A Posse of Princesses and the Wren series.
+This young adult fantasy with a dash of romance takes place in the same world as A Posse of Princesses and the Wren series.

 When her own dear Hlanan comes to rescue her, it’s Lhind who has to do the rescuing, setting off a wild chase to fend off mercenaries and then to confront an entire army intent on invasion.